newtonkiragu/pynotes/Data Structues.md

 ```
 ### When to use a dictionary

-* When you need a logical association between a key:value pair.
+* When you need a logical association between a `key:value` pair.
-* When you need fast lookup for your data, based on a custom key.
+* When you need `fast lookup for your data, based on a custom key`.
 * When your data is being constantly modified